e-pet/kfs_suite/readme.md

 As an alternative quadrature scheme, the general (also multivariate) Gauss-Hermite quadrature rule is provided for use.
 Since the implementation is modular, alternative quadrature schemes could easily be integrated.

-Concerning the **iterative aspect** of the implementation, it has been shown in a number of studies that approximative nonlinear (e.g., extended, unscented, or Gauss-Hermite) filters and smoothers can greatly benefit from performing iterative filter/smoother runs.
+Concerning the **iterative aspect** of the implementation, it has been shown in a number of studies that approximative nonlinear (e.g., extended, unscented, or Gauss-Hermite) filters and smoothers can greatly benefit from performing iterative filter/smoother runs (see Herzog et al., Tronarp et al. below).
-The included demo case demonstrates this effect very clearly.
+The included demo case (`demo_nonlin.m`)  demonstrates this effect very clearly.
 By default, iterations are performed both within individual samples and across whole filter/smoother runs.
 Dampening is implemented to speed up convergence across iterations.